 The Restructuring will proceed in stages.
-Under Texas law, the first stage -- the separation of REI's electric utility operations into Texas Genco LP and the T&D Utility (the "Electric Restructuring") - must be completed as quickly as possible.(3) Accordingly, the Applicants ask the Commission to issue an order authorizing New REI to acquire indirectly the securities of Texas Genco LP, the T&D Utility, and Reliant Energy Resources, Inc. ("GasCo"), which currently conducts REI's gas utility operations through three unincorporated divisions, the
+Under Texas law, the first stage -- the separation of REI's electric utility operations into Texas Genco LP and the T&D Utility (the "Electric Restructuring") - must be completed as quickly as possible.(3) Accordingly, the Applicants ask the Commission to issue an order authorizing New REI to acquire indirectly the securities of Texas Genco LP, the T&D Utility, and Reliant Energy Resources Corp. ("GasCo"), which currently conducts REI's gas utility operations through three unincorporated divisions, the Entex division, the Arkla division and the Minnegasco division, and certain intermediate holding

-(1) Houston Indus., HCAR No. 26744, 1997 WL 414391 (July 24, 1997).
+(1) Houston Indus., Holding Co.
+Act Release No. 26744, 1997 WL 414391 (July 24, 1997).

 (2) For tax efficiency purposes, New REI will hold its utility ownership interests through special purpose subsidiaries.
 Utility Holding LLC will be a first tier subsidiary of New REI that will hold the securities of GasCo, the T&D Utility, Texas Genco Holdings, Inc. and a holding company for certain international operations discussed more fully herein.
 Texas Genco Holdings, Inc., in turn, will have two wholly-owned subsidiary limited liability companies, GP LLC and LP LLC, which will own the partnership interests in Texas Genco LP.
-Utility Holding LLC, Texas Genco Holdings, Inc. and GP LLC will be intermediate holding companies (the "Intermediate Holding Companies"), similar to those approved by the Commission in National Grid Group plc, HCAR No. 27154, 2000 WL 279236 (Mar.
+Utility Holding LLC, Texas Genco Holdings, Inc. and GP LLC will be intermediate holding companies (the "Intermediate Holding Companies"), similar to those approved by the Commission in National Grid Group plc, Holding Co.
+Act Release No. 27154, 2000 WL 279236 (Mar.
 15, 2000).